ReddIT-SA/PATExample/README.md

 * Download the source code and add it to Netbeans as a Netbeans project (I recommend cloning it with GitHub).
 * Right click on the project in NetBeans and select 'Clean and Build'.
 This creates a .jar of the project in the PATExample/target directory.
 * The above .jar file contains all the src code only.
 * The launch4j packages the .jar into a single an .exe file.
 Note the settings below.
-There are FOUR inputs you need to add to the program before clicking the gear button.
+There are FIVE inputs you need to add to the program before clicking the gear button.

 ![Screenshot](Capture1.PNG)